-Didactic Clinical Conference - Yale-New Haven Hospital.
+Boyer Center (Wednesday, 10-11am).
 This is a weekly conference designed to review selected clinical topics in a didactic format.
 Approximately 4-5 guest speakers are invited per year to give state of the art clinical talks.

-This seminar series is held weekly at Yale, and is jointly sponsored by the Section of Infectious Diseases and the Section of Microbial Pathogenesis.
+This seminar series is held weekly at Yale and is jointly sponsored by the Section of Infectious Diseases and the Section of Microbial Pathogenesis.
 Outside speakers present at approximately 2/3 of the seminars.
 On the remaining dates, fellows and students from Infectious Diseases and Microbial Pathogenesis present their research.

-Clinical Journal Club - This meeting is held monthly to review pertinent current articles in infectious diseases and related disciplines.
+Presentations by both a fellow and a faculty member are held monthly to review pertinent current articles in infectious diseases and related disciplines.